ALL FIELDS REQUIRED UNLESS NOTED

 Easy there, big fella!

 We appreciate the tenacity, but don't worry, you're officially in the system.
-Come back every day from October 1 to October 24 and put your persistence to good work.
+Come back every hour starting at noon and put your persistence to good work.

-Thanks for entering and don't forget to come back tomorrow for another chance to win.
+Thanks for entering and don't forget to come back every hour for another chance to win.

 It was worth a try, right?

-Sorry, you only get one chance to win per day.
-However you do get up to 24 chances to win, so be sure to come back tomorrow.
+Sorry, you only get one chance to win per hour.
+However you do get up to 24 chances to win, so be sure to come back.

 THE U.S. ARMY ADVANCED COMBAT RIFLE PROGRAM & OPERATION JUST CAUSE